whaambang/warm_it_up_ember/README.md

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM) and [Bower](http://bower.io/)

-You've found yourself in the Ember component of Warm It Up, which serves content to our front end and deals with persistent data.
+You've found yourself in the Ember component of Warm It Up, which is our front end populated with data from a Rails API.
 For convenience there will be full local installation instructions in both README's (Ember and Rails, you can find the Rails application [here](https://github.com/whaambang/warm_it_up_rails).

 To get everything up and running locally: